Greece: Athens, Delphi & Meteora

 1-2 miles, easy to moderate

-After settling into the hotel, gather in the restaurant for dinner, savoring thoughtfully prepared cuisine and stunning views of the dramatic landscape.
+After settling into your hotel, gather in the restaurant for dinner, savoring thoughtfully prepared cuisine and breathtaking views of the dramatic landscape.

 Included Meals: Breakfast, Lunch, Dinner